hashicorp/terraform-provider-google/docs/r/storage_bucket.html.markdown

 The `lifecycle_rule` block supports:

-* `action` - The Lifecycle Rule's action configuration.
+* `action` - (Required) The Lifecycle Rule's action configuration.
 A single block of this type is supported.
 Structure is documented below.

-* `condition` - The Lifecycle Rule's condition configuration.
+* `condition` - (Required) The Lifecycle Rule's condition configuration.
 A single block of this type is supported.
 Structure is documented below.

 The `action` block supports: